Programme

 10.30am – 11.45am

-Fringe: Doing do-able jobs: a masterclass in coaching and mentoring to support our professional development
+Hall 12S24 Doing doable jobs: a masterclass in coaching and mentoring to improve peer support and our professional development

-As part of RCPsych's initiatives to encourage psychiatrists to prioritise self-care and support one another, experienced facilitators from the College's coach-mentoring group will explore the value of coaching and mentoring, both one-on-one and in groups, within peer support, training, and professional development.
-This interactive workshop offers an opportunity to reflect on personal experiences with coaching and mentoring across various career stages.
+As part of RCPsych initiatives in encouraging psychiatrists to look after ourselves and each other, experienced facilitators from the College coach-mentoring group explore the usefulness of coaching and mentoring, whether one-to-one or in groups, in peer support, training and professional development.

 The Masterclass objectives: